v1k45/v1k45.github.io/content/modern-django-part-2.md

 ########

-Since our webapp is working smoothly on client side but cannot store data permanently, in [next post]({filename}/modern-django-part-3.md) we will create models and APIs in django to store and manipulate notes from database so that we don't lose any notes.
+Our webapp is working smoothly client-side but cannot store data permanently.
+In the [next post]({filename}/modern-django-part-3.md) we will create models and APIs in django to store and manipulate notes from database.
+This way we don't lose any notes.

 ### Reference